casanovg/timonel/README.md

 9-Install MinGW (https://osdn.net/projects/mingw/releases), select at least
   mingw32-base-bin and mingw32-gcc-g++-bin from the installation manager.

-10-Add the "C:\MinGW\bin" folder to the Windows Path variable.
+10-Add the "C:\MinGW\bin" folder to the Windows path variable.